dwjoyce/pythonbook/chapters/Reading files.rst

     - The Lord of the Rings, Epigraph

 For most purposes, this is the best way to read a file and fits in well with what we have learnt elsewhere in the book.
-Notice how the print inserts an extra blank line in-between each line from the file - since the line from the file contains a new line character already, this is added onto the new line that the print function does ordinarily.
+Notice how the print inserts an extra blank line in-between each line from the file - since the line from the file contains a newline character already, this is added onto the newline that the print function does ordinarily.

 This also works for the ``list`` function::